-This is the retaining wall of the Temple Mount where once the Temple stood built by glorious and wise king Solomon.
-Later it was destroyed be mighty Babylonians in 586 BC.
-It was rebuilt in 515 BC though on the smaller scale in 515 BC.
+Originally, this portion was part of the retaining wall of the Temple Mount where once the Temple stood built by glorious and wise king Solomon.
+Later it was destroyed by the mighty Babylonians in 586 BC then rebuilt on the smaller scale in 515 BC.

 The prophet Isaiah exclaims:

-This is the universal place where all the nations were supposed to come and worship the Creator of the Universe and of mankind.
+This is the universal place where all the nations were supposed to come and worship the Creator of the Universe and of all mankind.

-"As for the foreigner who does not belong to your people Israel but has come from a distant land because of your name — for men will hear of your great name and your mighty hand and your outstretched arm—when he comes and prays toward this temple, then hear from heaven, your dwelling place, and do whatever the foreigner asks of you, so that all the peoples of the earth may know your name and fear you, as do your own people Israel, and may know that this house I have built bears your Name."
-(1Kings 8:41-43)
+"As for the foreigner who does not belong to your people Israel but has come from a distant land because of Your name — for men will hear of Your great name and Your mighty hand and Your outstretched arm—when he comes and prays toward this Temple, then hear from heaven, Your dwelling place, and do whatever the foreigner asks of You, so that all the peoples of the earth may know your name and fear you, as do your own people Israel, and may know that this house I have built bears Your Name" (1 Kings 8:41-43).

-All are equal at the presence of the Wall...
-When we touch its stones we are linked with the Divine history and the history of the mankind as it has been recorded in the Bible.
+All are equal at the presence of the Wall.
+When we touch its stones, we are linked with the Divine history and the history of the mankind as it has been recorded in the Bible.